alsabaj/reward_system/README.md

 - Points can be used for new order payment, every 1 point equivalent to USD $0.01.

 ### Currency
 Currencies table have name, code and exchange rate parameters.
-USD is the as default currency.
+USD is used as the default currency.

 ### Users/Customers
-Customers information, current available reward points and their reward history can be viewed from customers page,.
+Customers information, current available reward points and their reward history can be viewed from customers page.

 ### Orders

-Orders page displays the existing orders as well as add new orders by selecting customer, currency and sales amount.
+Orders page displays the list of existing orders.
+New orders can be added by selecting customer, currency and sales amount.
+There is also a feature to redeem rewards points while adding a new order.

 <ul>
     <li>